aaronlelevier/aaronlelevier.github.io/_posts/2019-06-09-test-driven-development-with-python.md

 ---
 layout: post
-title: Unit testing in Python - Part 0
+title: Test Driven Development with Python
 tags: [Python, Unit Testing]
 ---

 For this blog, I'm going to code up an example project in Python with unit tests.
 I'll discuss unit testing while building doing the project.
-This blog should have been a precursor to [Unit Testing in Python - Part 1](https://aaronlelevier.github.io/unit-testing-in-python-part-1/), so I'm doing it now.
+This blog could have been a precursor to [Unit Testing Concepts with Python](https://aaronlelevier.github.io/unit-testing-concepts-with-python/), which discusses more concepts then application.
 Okay, I hope that you enjoy.
 Let's get started.

 # Project Overview